heristop/heristop.github.io/src/content/blog/2014-02-04-extjs-with-symfony-part1.md

 ---
-title: "Use Sencha ExtJS with Symfony 2, The Viewport"
+title: 'Use Sencha ExtJS with Symfony 2, The Viewport'
-description: "How to use Sencha ExtJS with Symfony 2, The Viewport"
+description: 'How to use Sencha ExtJS with Symfony 2, The Viewport'
-pubDate: "2014-02-04"
+pubDate: '2014-02-04'
-image: "/images/posts/screen_filter.png"
+image: '/images/posts/screen_filter.png'
-conclusion: "💃 Happy Coding!"
+conclusion: '💃 Happy Coding!'
 ---

 Sencha ExtJS is a javascript framework which allows to create some RIA (Rich Internet Application).